Furnace Repair Checklist

 - Make certain that the button is on “heat” rather than “off” or “cool.”

 - Make sure the program is set to the right day and time and is set to “run.”
 If you’re having problems turning off the schedule, set the temperature with the up/down arrows and pressing the “hold” button.
-This will cause the heating to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees warmer than the room temperature.